DenaSchaeffer/courier/README.md

 ## Scrum process

 ### Sprint 0

-Duration: 09-01-2020 to 09-10-2020

-### Sprint 1

-Duration: 09-11-2020 to 10-01-2020

 #### Completed Tasks:
 1. Use cases defined
 2. Use case diagram made
 3. Gantt chart created in Trello

+Duration: 09-01-2020 to 09-10-2020

+### Sprint 1
+#### Completed Tasks:
-4. Ability to send message to everyone
+1. Ability to send message to everyone
-5. Login functionality
+2. Login functionality
-6. Send messages to indiviuals
+3. Send messages to indiviuals
-7. Read messages that have been sent to you
+4. Read messages that have been sent to you

+Duration: 09-11-2020 to 10-01-2020

 #### Contributions: